 I definitely want to point out a great feature on Tradovate options chain that I rarely see anywhere else; you can set alerts on the options chain and be notified when your alert is triggered.

-Tradovate offers the typical charting tools that you 'd expect.
-This includes drawing tools and indicators; Heiken Ashi, Renko and Point and Figure chart types are also an option if you're not interested in the typical candle chart.
+Tradovate offers the typical charting tools that you ‘d expect.
+This includes drawing tools and indicators; Heiken Ashi, Renko and Point and Figure chart types are also an option if you’re interested in something more than the typical candle chart.

 All of these are important to me because I like to screenshot my trades as part of my trade journaling but also because I can review the trades I’ve taken and see exactly where my entries and exit orders were at.

 I’ve found this to be a great time saver and it has improved my trading through the easy review process.
 Since we are talking Tradovate review, I wanted to take a minute to discuss the trade statistics calculated by Tradovate.

 With Tradovate, trading performance statistics are developed into a report for you to review and analyze all your trading activity.

 I can’t begin to express how much time this has saved me!
 Tradovate calculates the trades performance for me, taking a lot of the work off my shoulders.